Koha-Community/kohadocs/source/circulation.rst

     If you have your
     :ref:`AutoResumeSuspendedHolds` preference
-    set to "Don't allow" then you will not have the option to put an end date on the hold suspension
+    set to "Don't allow" then you will not have the option to put an end date on the hold suspension.

+    **Note**

+    If you have your
+    :ref:`AllowHoldDateInFuture` preference
+    set to "Don't allow" you will not have the option to edit the date the hold was placed (the column labelled Date).

     **Note**